jdberry/tag/README.md

 	tag --list file
 	tag --list file1 file2...

+*list* is the default operation, so you may omit the list option:

 	tag file1 file2...

-You can turn on garrulous mode for this as well:
+You can turn on garrulous mode for *list* as well:

-	tag -lg *
+	tag -g *

 If you just want tags, but not filenames, turn off display of files:

-	tag --list --no-file *
+	tag --no-file *

 ### Find all files on the filesystem with tag(s)